Surviving the Blizzard: The Power of an ACR PLB

 Waking up the 2nd day to reasonably strong winds and cold conditions.
 We had some breakfast, layered up with clothing, packed our pockets with snacks for the day walk we had planned ahead, loaded our packs into the tent and trekked off into the fog with nothing but what we had on our backs.

-We hiked with urgency; attempting to locate a marker or outline of a track.
-After hours of searching we were unable to locate our way back and we began searching for shelter.
+Then we hiked with urgency, attempting to locate a marker or outline of a track.
+After hours of searching, we were unable to locate our way back and we began searching for shelter.
 We found a tight rock formation at nightfall where the two of us were able to huddle in, kneel down and tough out for what would be one of the toughest nights of our lives.

 We exited the rocks just before sunrise as the sky was just getting slightly brighter.
-Very disoriented and with no feeling in our hands or feet we were treated to horrendous visibility, strong winds, snow and ice.
+Disoriented and numb in our hands and feet, we faced horrendous visibility, strong winds, snow, and ice.

-Stumbling off still in search of a track, up and down mountains until we came across a sign, markers and a TRACK telling us which way we needed to go (9km back the way we came).
+We kept stumbling on, still searching for a track, climbing up and down mountains.
+Finally, we found a sign, markers, and a track—pointing 9km back the way we came.
 Smashing the 9km out through blizzard like conditions ensuring we kept an eye on a track marker at all times.

-We set off the ACR ResQLink 400 at what we were later told was 4.30pm.
+We set off the ACR ResQLink 400 at 4:30PM, as we were later told.
 The rescue paramedics, SES and police rescue arrived at 11.30pm in a timely and professional manner they gave us warm clothes, water and helped us pack up.

 SES Rescue Van